stffrdhrn/stffrdhrn.github.io/_drafts/relocs_tls_impl.md

 The `or1k_elf_check_relocs` function is called during the first phase to validate relocations, returns FALSE if there are issues.
 It also does some book keeping.

-  - `abfd`   - The current elf object file we are working on
-  - `sec`    - The current elf section we are working on
-  - `info`   - the bfd API
-  - `relocs` - The relocations from the current section

 ```
 static bfd_boolean